RamiHaider/raboush2/README.md

-- 👋 Hi, I’m @raboush2
+- 👋 Hi, I’m Rami Abou-Shamalah
-- 👀 I’m interested in data analysis
+- 👀 I..LOVE....Prime Numbers and finding any patterns and regularities in them
-- 🌱 I’m currently learning to code in python
+- 🌱 I’m interested in solving numerical problems using several programming languages
-- 💞️ I’m looking to collaborate on any data-crunching, analysis type of project
+- 💞️ I’m proficient in JavaScript, Java, Python, and MatLab
-- 📫 How to reach me: Raboush2@uwo.ca,
+- 📫 Reach me at ramiaboushamalah@gmail.com

 <!---
 raboush2/raboush2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.